 Why data risk management matters

 There are a number of reasons why data risk management is greatly important to organisations.
 Neglecting this process can have severe consequences, some of which are detailed below:

-- Financial penalties imposed on businesses found to be in breach of any laws or regulations.
+- Financial penalties imposed on businesses are found to be in breach of any laws or regulations.

 - Legal fees that may be incurred.

-- The reputational damage that could lead to loss of sales or share value.
+- The reputational damage could lead to loss of sales or share value.